 If eliminating a trigger doesn’t seem to matter, keep going.
 It may have been less of an issue than you previously thought.
 Or if eliminating something (like part of the bedtime routine) backfires, add it back in and test something else.

-Here are some common sleep regression triggers that may need to be evaluated and/or tested for your autistic child.
+Here are some common sleep regression triggers (like time) that may need to be evaluated and/or tested for your autistic child.

 |Diet||Sugary foods, food coloring, caffeine ( especially if too close to bedtime)|